jborichevskiy/up-and-to-the-right/content/posts/patch-notes-v1.md

 - _Deep breath_.

 - This is ok.
 I spent the first 3 years of my developer life getting data out of services that didn't want to give it to me.
 Go enjoy the [atrocity](https://dos.elections.myflorida.com/campaign-finance/contributions/) that is one of the largest repositories of state campaign contribution data in the United States.
-Couple hundred million records, from what I remember.

 - I'll need to be able to generate new tokens when my current one expires.
 So, I set up a small [Selenium](https://www.selenium.dev/) instance to pretend I'm me.
 Except for whatever reason just the cookies weren't enough, so I had to run the requests through a nifty proxy named [BrowserMob](https://github.com/lightbody/browsermob-proxy) (and a nice [Python/selenium wrapper](https://github.com/rafpyprog/Mobilenium) for it) which worked well.

 - Finally, we can make valid requests!
-Given this is a completely undocumented API endpoint of course, it did not cooperate.
+Given this is a completely undocumented API endpoint it of course, did not cooperate.
 From what I can tell, sending the requests at anything other than 5 seconds apart will cause the server to panic and melt and explode. **But it's working!**

 - Short term plan is to automatically ingest my most important tweets & bookmarks into Roam Research through a rough prototype selenium instance.
 Looking forward to posting this up for others to poke at in a week or two!

 - Long term plan, however, is to give myself full-text search of every tweet my account has ever seen regardless of whether I clicked anything on it.

-- Long long term is to build a [memex](https://jborichevskiy.com/posts/digital-tools/).
+- Long long term plan is to build a [memex](https://jborichevskiy.com/posts/digital-tools/).
 Or die trying.

 **Software is hard.** As if the Twitter fiasco wasn't enough, I spent a higher-than-morally-acceptable amount of time this past week wrangling the [select2](https://select2.org/) javascript library into an [Elixir Phoenix](https://www.phoenixframework.org/) project.
 That was _not fun_, and if there's anything I took away from the ordeal it's that building user interfaces that work like you want is hard -- and I'm not sure it's going to get easier anytime soon.
 Things are simpler in backend-land.